 - Hair Donor: Depending on the length and health of your hair (virgin hair is in demand), you could make anywhere from $200 to $1,000 or more selling your hair.
 The good news?
 It grows back.

 - Recycling: If you have, or are willing to collect old cell phones, tablets, or Apple devices, Gazelle pays well.
 I’ve sold multiple iPhones to them for over $100 each.
 I love Gazelle because they make it easy!
+You do have to know how to erase the data on your phone first, though.
+Google it.

 - Sperm and Eggs: Guys, you’re going to do this anyway, so you may as well be paid for it, because it could help someone have a baby who otherwise couldn’t.
 You must be between 18 and 35 years old, 5’10”, medium-build, have a post-secondary education, and commit to “donating” on a regular basis, but you could make up to $1,000/month (2-3 donations per week) for a set number of months.
 Girls, you can help others have babies, too, but it’s a lot more complicated.
 You can make several thousands donating your eggs, but it’s not without discomfort, a great deal of time, and health risks.
 Please do your research!